You might be rigging pilot ladders for many years already without knowing that your methods may not be correct.

 Take a look at this image.

-Pilot ladder secured on the ship's railings with the entrance a little further
+Pilot ladder secured on the ship's railings with the entrance a little further from the ladder itself.

 The pilot ladder looks new and it may surely be certified.
 But the railings?
 I’m sure we had seen enough bent railings in our sea time.
-And how comfortable would you be when going to the entrance?

 Some of them are too complicated to watch.
 It is a combination of worn-out side ropes and improper securing arrangements.
-The presence of a responsible officer did not deter such practice.

 Take a look at this.

-This is the correct and only way to rig a pilot ladder.
+The correct and only way to rig a pilot ladder.
 Two ropes secured to the deck shackle is tied to the ladder's side ropes.

 This is the correct and only way to rig a pilot ladder.
 Very simple to duplicate.